 Which Of The Following Is Not Equal To 01

 In the realm of programming, understanding data types and their representation is crucial for writing efficient and error-free code.
+Here's the thing — this article will walk through various representations of numbers in programming and mathematics, exploring which of them are not equal to 01 and why.
 The number 01, seemingly straightforward, can be interpreted differently depending on the context.
-This article will delve into various representations of numbers in programming and mathematics, exploring which of them are not equal to 01 and why.
 We'll cover concepts like integer representation, string representation, octal notation, and Boolean logic, providing a comprehensive understanding of this seemingly simple topic.

 Understanding Numerical Representations